YunChunChen/Computer-Architecture/README.md

 # Computer-Architecture
-This repository contains some codes and materials of the computer architecture course
+This repository contains some code implementations and materials of the computer architecture course.